ppdms/site/content/posts/rome.md

 +++
 author = "Basil Papadimas"
-title = "Rome"
-date = "2024-07-01"
+title = "Postcards from Italy" date = "2024-07-01"
-description = "Rome trip to take part in 2024 European Huawei Seeds for the Future startup competition." tags = [
+description = "Rome trip to compete at the 2024 European Huawei Seeds for the Future startup competition." tags = [
     "italy", "trip", "huawei", "startup", "business"
 ]